Groovy

 g_defaultLanguage

-This string contains the language of the portal that is selected as the default language in Portal properties / Regional settings / Languages.
+This string contains the location-dependent format of the portal that is selected as the default setting in the portal properties / country settings / format.

 Snippet